Motihari Brigade creates Rock-n-Roll Thoughtcrime for independent minds. Your cup of tea, perhaps?

 Or perhaps you would prefer the comfortable illusions of corporate-state programmed culture.
 How do you tell the false prophet from the real?
 Because the false prophet tells you what you want to hear.
 We are always the heroes in the stories that we tell about ourselves.

 Motihari Brigade is a defiant voice in the wilderness shouting “We are on our own, but we are not alone.”
-Have you found your band?
-Have some tea.
 No need to experience post-modern technological dystopia in isolation.
-Turn up the antidote a little louder and you will soon feel better.
+Turn up the volume a little louder and soon you will feel better.

 Rock-n-Roll Thoughtcrime gives you permission to “Turn off and tune out the machine.”